rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 • Feel the texture of the bill (people who handle good money on a regular basis can often feel the difference in the paper itself between real money and counterfeit bills)

-• Compared to real US currency, fake bills will often be flat, lack detail and have poor print quality – look for blurry areas, especially in detailed printing areas such as borders.
+• Compared to real US currency, fake bills are often flat, lack detail, and have poor print quality—look for blurry areas, especially in detailed printing areas such as borders.

 • All US paper money has tiny red and blue fibers embedded in the paper.
 Counterfeiters try to replicate this by printing red and blue onto the paper.